 In the episode "The Cat and the Canary" Black Canary is forced to watch Green Arrow fight her mentor Wild Cat in a cage match while being held this way.
 She more or less allows Roulette's goons to grab her, but as soon as she decides to get involved, she essentially shrugs them off with no problem.

 Subverted earlier when she was flirting with Arrow while sparring with him, allowing him to grab and pin her this way.
 She then bets that if she can get out of that hold, he'll go with her on an off-the-books mission (that leads to the cage fight).
 Gilligan Cut to Arrow hitting the wall.

 If you grab Hawkgirl or Wonder Woman there, all you're doing is giving them leverage.
 Except sometimes when the enemy is also powerful enough to take out the male heroes in the same way.

-In the Teen Titans episode "Haunted," when Robin is hallucinating visions of Slade, he grabs Starfire here angrily, and she exclaims that he's hurting her, despite the fact she seems to possess at least a degree of Nigh-Invulnerability, and he has no superstrength to speak of.note Though this could be explained away by how her powers are affected by her emotions...
+In the Teen Titans episode "Haunted," when Robin is hallucinating visions of Slade, he grabs Starfire here angrily, and she exclaims that he's hurting her, despite the fact she seems to possess at least a degree of Nigh-Invulnerability, and he has no superstrength to speak of.
+Fan consensus is that she was more emotionally hurt by her good friend grabbing her then any actual physical force.